 Students explore the history of immigration to the United States and current U.S. immigration policy in the Trump era.

-Teaching About Contested International Issues: The Choices Approach
+Teaching about Contested International Issues: The Choices Approach

 Our workshops are completely interactive, so be ready to be engaged and inspired!

-Participants will also network with exemplary colleagues in social studies education from across the area.Co-Sponsored by: University of Pennsylvania’s South Asia Center, University of Pennsylvania’s Middle East Center, and The Penn Museum
+Six Act 48 credits.Co-Sponsored by: University of Pennsylvania's South Asia Center, University of Pennsylvania's Middle East Center, and The Penn Museum

 The workshop is appropriate for middle and high school history, social studies and humanities teachers.